|Ann FitzGerald, Priscilla (Barnes) FitzGerald and Polly (FitzGerald) Kimmitt|

 FitzGerald Homestead, Farnes, Kerry, Ireland, June 1989

 My mother, sister and I discovered the name when we visited the local parish to view their records in 1989.
 All of the related FitzGeralds we found lived in Farnes.
-More like a village or a neighborhood, Farnes is smaller than a townland and never gets any press.
+Farnes is a townland (more like a village or a neighborhood) in the civil parish of Kilgarrylander, and never gets any press.
 This is understandable.
 There isn't much there except gorse-covered hills dotted with the occasional cottage.

 View of the Slieve Mish (Sliabh Mish) range from FitzGerald home,